-Large shoals of these fish are observed by the fishermen to pass along the coasts at certain seasons, attended usually by their rapacious enemies, the Barracouta and Kingfish.
-Small numbers ascend the Tamar as far as Launceston Small numbers ascend the Tamar as far as Launceston during March each year.
+Large shoals of these fish are observed by the fishermen to arge shoals of these fish are observed by the fishermen to pass along the coasts at certain seasons, attended usually by their rapacious enemies, the Barracouta and Kingfish.
+Small numbers ascend the Tamar as far as Launceston during March each year.
 Sometimes the main body mistakes its course, as in 1844, when the Sprats entered the Derwent in immense numbers.
 The late Mr. Calder gave a description of an immense shoal which had been driven ashore and suffocated, in Simmons' Cove, Bruni Island, in 1867 (Proc.
 Roy.
 Soc.
 Tas., May, 1867).
-In speaking of the mass of fish thus destroyed at one time, he estimated that there was not less than three he estimated that there was not less than three time time, he estimated that there was not less than three hundred tons, which he reckoned would amount to forty-three million eight thousand individual fishes.
+In speaking of the mass of fish thus destroyed at one time, he estimated that there was not less than three hundred tons, which he reckoned would amount to fortyhundred tons, which he reckoned would amount to forty three million eight thousand individual fishes.
 Dr. Günther, in quoting this instance, urges that "attempts ought to be made to utilise the Tasmanian Anchovy and Sprat in the same way as it is done in Europe."
 The Sprat does not seem to visit the Australian coasts.

 128. CLUPA SAGAX, Jenyns.
 The Pilchard.
+(A.)

-(A.) B. 7.
+- B. 7.
 D. 18.
-A. 18 - 19.
+A. 18 19.
 L. lat.
-50 - 54.
+50 54.
 L. tr.
 13. A series of more or less distinct blackish spots along the side.
 Günth.
 Cat., VII., p.
 443. Allp.
 MS. Macl.
-Cat., 890.
-Not so common as the sprat.
+Cat., 890. - Not so common as the sprat.
 Tasmania (Allport).